ktatar/marp-template/index.md

 - Copy this template
 - Setup github pages to deploy from a branch.
 Choose main branch.
   - There is no workflow, so that what you see local is what you get online as a static html.
 - Once you are done with your presentation, render it to html locally.
-Make sure the file saved is index.html.
-On VS Code, you can just use the marp icon on the top right.
-Commit changes to the remote repo.
-Done!
-Page should be online at [user-name].github.io/[repo-name]
+  - On VS Code, you can just use the marp icon on the top right.
+  - Make sure the file saved is index.html.
+- Commit changes to the remote repo.
+- Done!
+Page should be online at [user-name].github.io/[repo-name] after a few minutes.

 ---